Information for course providers

-This www.freemoodle.org site is a completely free site for hosting your Moodle courses (provided they are open for anyone in the world to access).
+This www.freemoodle.org site can host your Moodle courses provided they are open for anyone in the world to access and the course/project in internationally relevant and built around collaboration.

 Before you request a free course here, please read:

-You may wonder why hosting your courses here is preferable to using other free hosting options?
+You may wonder why hosting your courses here may be preferable to using other free hosting options?
 There are six main reasons:

 - Many free Moodle hosting sites are in reality a 'marketing tool', and can disappear as quickly as they appear!
 If you have read the two links above you will realise that is not the case with FreeMoodle.org, and this site will be here as long as Moodle is

 - FreeMoodle.org is financially secure and supported by HRDNZ (Moodle Partner since 2006).
-HRDNZ make many contributions to the Moodle community including running the MCCC (Moodle Course Creator Certificate) and our staff are rated by the community on Moodle.org as PHM's (Particulraly Helpful Moodlers).
+HRDNZ make many contributions to the Moodle community - our staff are rated by the community on Moodle.org as PHM's (Particulraly Helpful Moodlers).

 - As an experienced and knowledgeable Moodle Partner we ensure this site is always up-to-date, and secure using the latest stable release of Moodle.

-- Our mission is simply "...you can change the world for the better through education!" and long-term we want this site to have as much impact as YouTube or Wikipedia.
+- Our mission is simply "...you can change the world for the better through education and teachers collaborating".

 Please read the following regarding this free service: